 Projects in the spotlight

-The faculty is home to hundreds of innovative research projects and hands-on field programs that are changing the face of education and social work locally and globally.
+The school is home to hundreds of innovative research projects and hands-on field programs that are changing the face of education and social work locally and globally.

 The projects below are just a few examples.

 For more project information subscribe to our news, or browse our staff directory.